-School of Law scholarships are awarded to accepted applicants after a review of their admission files.
-No separate application form is necessary to be considered for a School of Law scholarship.
+More than half of School of Law students are scholarship recipients.
+Merit scholarship awards range from a few thousand dollars to full tuition plus a fellowship or graduate assistantship.
+Scholarships are awarded to accepted applicants after a review of their admission files.
+No separate application is necessary.
+The School of Law does not award scholarships conditional on law school academic performance; therefore, we do not post an ABA conditional scholarship retention worksheet.
 Students who plan to borrow to finance all or part of their legal education should complete the Free Application for Federal Student Financial Aid.

 Tuition Equalization Scholarships

-The School of Law awards Tuition Equalization Scholarships to several entering students who are not residents of Georgia.
-Recipients are assessed tuition for the first year of law school at the resident rate rather than the non-resident rate.
-These scholarships are awarded after reviewing the completed admission files of accepted students.
-No applications are required.
-Tuition Equalization Scholarships are awarded for the first year of law school only, however, non-resident students may be able to continue to pay resident tuition for the second and third years of study at Georgia Law.
+Tuition Equalization Scholarships are available for qualified admitted students who are not residents of Georgia.
+This scholarship reduces tuition for the recipient from the non-resident to resident rate.
+No application is required.
+Tuition Equalization Scholarships are awarded for the first year of law school only, however, non-resident students may be able to continue to pay resident tuition for the second and third years of study at the School of Law.